Winter Greetings from Village Creek State Park

 "The ridge is covered with a dust called loess (pronounced “luss”), which makes the ridge look tall and rugged.
 Through the years, water has cut through the ridge which now maintains an upland character like that found in the Ozarks.”

 If you take a winter drive around the park or hike along our trails, you can spot features you would miss during the lush and green summertime.
 You can easily see where water has eroded away the fragile topsoil and carved out the many ravines that

 give the landscape its dramatic appearance.
 Along the ground you can see numerous dry creek beds, where the leaves have collected in curious sideways stacks.

 Another advantage to winter visits to the park is the increased possibilities of seeing our native wildlife in their natural habitat.
 During the colder months many animals are active all day long and not just at dusk and dawn like in the hotter months.
 Even if you accidentally startle the animals and they move away, you can see where they go.
 Most of the time they don’t go too far, so if you stay still and quiet you can watch them for quite a while.
-(Click here for a guide to hiking at Village Creek State Park, and click here for tips on how to be successful when watching for wildlife.)

 Our winter bird residents are active most of the day, and are much easier to spot in winter’s bare trees.
 Their flashes of color and activity are noticeable, and it can be a fun challenge to identify them.